 The school is currently under the direction of Carlos Duarte.Donate Today

 Our Little Roses is committed to providing each girl with the educational opportunities best suited for her personal needs.
 Upon arrival, the girl is assessed and placed in the program that will benefit her.
 Some of our girls attend Holy Family Bilingual School (HFBS) located on the OLR campus.
 HFBS has a very rigorous bilingual curriculum for students in Pre-first through 11th grade (the Honduras school system ends at 11th grade).

-Many of our girls are better suited for other schools that are not as demanding as HFBS but still provide a good education.
-The girls who attend a school that does not offer a bilingual education are enrolled in an alternative program.
+Many of our girls are better suited for other schools that are not bilingual like HFBS but still provide an excellent education.
+The girls who attend a school that do not offer a bilingual education are enrolled in an alternative program or school like Madre Maria Luisa – a Catholic private school with a lovely campus not far from our Home.
 Our in-house ESL program is also available.
 Our certified teacher teaches through play and is having amazing success.
 This program was started by a mission team from St. James Episcopal Church in Hendersonville, NC.
 Since then it has grown and St. James is no longer able to provide all of the funds necessary.
 Would you like to help support this important program?
 Click here!Educational Statistics

 Over the last 30 years we have witnessed many of our girls reach their goals by graduating from high school and for some, attaining a higher education.
 Here are just a few of the careers they have chosenDonate Today